-Thus, upon request of the Secretary General of the Council of Europe, a feasibility study has been completed (see background document below – available in English only).
+Thus, upon request of the Secretary General of the Council of Europe, a feasibility study has been completed.
 The latter comments on the increasing numbers of migrants who are subject to administrative detention in Council of Europe member states and reviews the existing standards at European level, including the case-law of the European Court of Human Rights.
 The study notes that:

 - The European Prison Rules are neither applicable to, nor adequate for the administrative detention of immigrants.